drupalprojects/views_datasource/README.txt

 Current Version
 ---------------
-6.x-0.1-dev
+5.x-1.0-ALPHA1

 Release Notes
 -------------
 CVS module created and intial code uploaded to repository.
-This is a proof-of-concept release with a working views_json plugin for Drupal 6.
-In the Views interface simply select the view style as JSON data document (Exhibit format only) and the row style as Unformatted (separator must be |).
-Because the template changes the page Content-type to text/javascript and immediately exits Drupal, the live preview will throw an error.
-This can be ignored; just save your view as a page and view it normally at the URL to get the JSON output.
+This is a proof-of-concept release with working views_json and views_xml for Drupal 5.
+In the Views interface simply select the view type as Views JSON: MIT Simile/Exhibit JSON data document, Views XML: Raw XML data document, or Views XML: OPML XML data document.
+For an existing view you can add arguments with the same names as above to get an icon on your view page to access the XML or JSON rendering of your view, similar to how the RSS feed argument works.

 About
 -----